elifesciences/tech-team/adr/0005-supported-php-versions.md

 ## Decision

-We will use PHP 7.0 on all existing and new PHP projects bar exceptions that do not support it (`crm`).
+We will use PHP 7.0 on all existing and new PHP projects bar exceptions that do not support it (`crm` if needed).

 We will upgrade to PHP 7.1, PHP 7.2 and similar minor versions as a concerted effort on all libraries and projects, before the end of the security support.